 As always, fans are encouraged to arrive early to Astros games.

 Security officers and uniformed personnel are stationed throughout the ballpark during all events.
-In the case of a security incident, notify a uniformed ballpark employee and/or nearest uniformed security officer.
-The Houston Police Department will be on hand before and after every Astros home game to assist in fan safety and traffic management.
+In the case of a security incident, immediately notify a uniformed member of the Astros staff or a Andy Frain security officer.
+Uniformed police officers will be on hand before and after every Astros home game to assist in fan safety and traffic management.